.jpg)

 What is slackline?

-Slacklining first appeared in the USA in the 1980s.
-At the time, climbers stretched straps between trees and boulders to keep themselves busy and rest their arms on days off or in bad weather.
-Among other things, this enabled them to recover from their climbing sessions and improve their balance, concentration and sheathing.
+Slackline appeared in the 1980s in the United States.
+At that time, climbers would stretch straps between trees and boulders to keep themselves occupied and rest their arms during rest days or bad weather.
+This allowed them, among other things, to recover from their climbing sessions and improve their balance, concentration, and core strength.

-The practice gradually spread to the climbing world, but it was only in 2010 that slacklining took off in the media and became a sporting discipline in its own right.
-Even today, slacklining continues to evolve, with a number of derivatives: jumpline / trickline, with its acrobatic figures; longline, which can span several hundred meters; highline, for those who like high aerobatics; and waterline, for aquatic equilibrists who like to take a dip.
+The practice gradually developed in the climbing world, but it was in 2010 that slackline took off in the media and became a full-fledged sport.
+Even today, slackline continues to evolve, and we find several derivatives: The jumpline/trickline, with its acrobatic figures; The longline, which can reach several hundred meters in length; The highline, for those who love high-flying; the waterline, for aquatic balance enthusiasts who enjoy diving in.

-This helps to develop balance, of course, via the mobilization of several senses such as sight and touch in the feet, but also several organs such as the inner ear, which is the balance processing center.
-Proprioception is the set of nerve signals transmitted to the brain to regulate posture and body movements - a kind of "sixth sense" in a nutshell.
+This helps develop balance, of course, through the mobilization of several senses like sight and touch at the feet, as well as several organs like the inner ear, which is the center for processing balance.
+We then talk about Proprioception, which is the set of nerve information transmitted to the brain allowing the regulation of posture and body movements, a kind of "sixth sense" in short.

-It's the moment to clear your mind, ignore your surroundings and concentrate solely on the state of flow (or intense concentration).
-As Eminem attests, this state provokes a sensation of intense well-being and leaves you in absolute control of your body.
-It trains the brain to concentrate in general, and to select the tasks to be performed while ignoring outside interference.
+It's time to clear your mind, completely disregard your environment to focus solely on the state of flow, (or intense concentration).
+Eminem certifies this state induces an intense feeling of well-being and leaves you in absolute control of your body.
+It trains the brain to concentrate in general and to select tasks to perform while ignoring external distractions.

-As with yoga, breathing is fundamental to our balance on the slackline.
-Deep, regular breathing ensures an efficient supply of oxygen to the muscles and brain, so that they can function at 100% capacity without tensing and shaking.
-What's more, the benefits of the breathing work involved in slacklining will also be visible in your everyday life.
+Just like yoga, breathing is fundamental to ensure our balance on the slackline.
+Deep and regular breathing effectively supplies oxygen to the muscles and brain, allowing them to function at 100% of their capacities without tensing or shaking.
+Moreover, the benefits of breathing work related to slackline practice will also be visible in your daily life.

-Slacklining is a shared sport that can be practiced in groups, with friends, indoors or outdoors.
-It encourages us to push ourselves and our self-confidence to the limit!
+Slackline is a sharing sport that is practiced in groups, among friends, indoors as well as outdoors.
+It encourages us to surpass ourselves and boost our self-confidence to push our limits!

-The slackline can be purchased in kit form, usually including a tree trunk protector, a tensioning ratchet with fastener and webbing.
+Slackline can be purchased in a kit, generally including a tree trunk protector, a tension ratchet with a closure for attachment, and the strap.

 |